mohsinkhan85090/DSA-Solutions/README.md

-My Data Structures & Algorithms Solutions
-This repository is a collection of Data Structures and Algorithms problems solved in Java.
-It serves as a personal learning journal and a showcase of my problem-solving skills.
+📚 My Data Structures & Algorithms Solutions – A Journey Through DSA in Java This repository is a personal collection of Data Structures and Algorithms problems solved primarily in Java.
+It serves as my learning journal, showcasing problem-solving approaches and implementations for common DSA patterns.

-Table of Contents
+Topics Covered
+Binary Search – Efficient searching in sorted data and on monotonic answer spaces.

+Next Topic (To be added) – Your next DSA adventure!

+...
+(Add more categories as you master them)

-Binary Search
+Binary Search Problems

-Binary Search
+Here are the problems solved under the Binary Search category:
-Problems solved using Binary Search.

-1. Find Peak Element (LeetCode 162) - Detailed Explanation
+1. Find Peak Element (LeetCode 162)
 Problem: A peak element is an element that is strictly greater than its neighbors.
 Given an integer array nums, where nums[i] != nums[i+1] for all valid i, find a peak element and return its index.
 You may imagine that nums[-1] = nums[n] = -∞.

 Example: